 The main distinction between custom and stock abutments lies in their design and fit.
 Custom abutments are designed specifically for the individual patient’s needs, allowing for a tailored fit and improved aesthetics.
 In contrast, stock abutments are pre-manufactured in standard sizes and may not provide the same level of customization.
 While stock abutments can work for straightforward cases, they often require manual adjustments at the chairside.
 A custom abutment, created through a digital workflow, allows you to precisely define margin placement, support the surrounding tissue, and achieve a seamless, natural look without compromises.
 This patient-specific approach often leads to better clinical outcomes and higher patient satisfaction.

-Why Order Custom Abutments from an Online Lab?
+Why Order Custom Fabricated Abutments Online?

 Partnering with an online dental lab for custom abutments is more than a simple transaction; it’s a strategic move to modernize your practice.
 The digital workflow inherent in online ordering streamlines everything from case submission to final delivery, freeing up valuable time for you and your team.
 Instead of dealing with the logistics of physical impressions and shipping, you can focus on patient care.
 Online labs are built for efficiency, using advanced technology to produce precise, high-quality restorations.
 This approach not only improves your workflow but also enhances the consistency and accuracy of your dental implants, leading to better patient outcomes and a smoother restorative process from start to finish.
 By embracing this model, you position your practice at the forefront of digital dentistry, ready to meet the demands of modern patient care with greater speed and precision.